yy4382/obsidian-static-site-export/README.md

 3. Click the "Static Site MD Export" and it will automatically process and deploy md files to s3.
 4. Use whatever you like to generate these files into a static site.
 Hexo or Hugo are good choice for static site generation.
 5. If you use GitHub actions to build/deploy, try using the "Trigger GitHub Action deploy" button to simplify workflow: update your site without leaving obsidian!

+## Known Issues

+- Not working on Obsidian on iOS: Probably caused by the `lighting-fs` library, which is used for git upload.

 ## Contributing